RockAndStones/AMT-Project-1/README.md

 ## SQL Schema

-The project contains a SQL database and below you will see the different tables and views used in this database.
+The project contains an SQL database and below you will see the different tables and views used in this database.

 ![Sql Model](./img/SqlModel.PNG)